Police Recover Liquor - UrduPoint

 Police Recover Liquor

-CHICHAWATNI, (UrduPoint / Pakistan Point News - 19th Dec, 2024) The police here on Thursday recovered liquor 214 bottles from a drug pusher.
+CHICHAWATNI, (UrduPoint / Pakistan Point News - 19th Dec, 2024) The police here on Thursday recovered 214 bottles of liquor from a drug pusher.

 Recent Stories